Property and SMSFs

 - the property cannot be purchased by a related party of a member.

 However, an SMSF may purchase business premises and allow the member/s to pay rent as there are limited recourse borrowing arrangements that SMSFs can use, but strict conditions must be adhered to.
-Our financial advisors and SMSF account managers can discuss the rules associated with SMSF property investment with you.
+Our financial advisers and SMSF account managers can discuss the rules associated with SMSF property investment with you.